bablokb/pcb-pico-datalogger/docs/software_datalogger.md

 Installation
 ------------

 First step is to install CircuitPython on the board.
-Be sure to select the version 8.0.5 (note that this is not the most current version!).
+The currently tested and supported version is 9.2.6, but any later 9.2.x should probably also work (but is unsupported).

 Sources: